benbranyon/slsc-splash/wp-content/plugins/wordpress-seo/readme.txt

 * Also follow Yoast on [Facebook](https://facebook.com/yoast), [Instagram](https://www.instagram.com/yoast/) & [Twitter](https://twitter.com/yoast).

 == Installation ==
 Starting with Yoast SEO consists of just two steps: installing and setting up the plugin.
-Yoast SEO is designed to work with your site’s specific needs, so don’t forget to go through the Yoast SEO configuration wizard as explained in the ‘after activation’ step!
+Yoast SEO is designed to work with your site’s specific needs, so don’t forget to go through the Yoast SEO configuration workout as explained in the ‘after activation’ step!

 ### INSTALL YOAST SEO FROM WITHIN WORDPRESS